EU-CONEXUS Conference 2025

 Ingrid Arnaudin

-Jens Tränckner
+Jens Traฬnckner

-Professor Water Management, University of Rostock
+Professor of Water Management, University of Rostock (UROS), Germany

-Maria Eugenia López Gas
+Maria Eugenia Loฬpez Gas

 Sophie Mavrikou